1984 Dan Marino & John Elway Rookie Value

 Investment Tips for Marino and Elway Rookie Cards

-• Prioritize Condition: Invest in cards graded PSA 9 or 10 to maximize value retention and growth.
+• Prioritize Condition: Invest in professionally graded cards PSA 9 or 10 to maximize value retention and growth.

 • Verify Authenticity: Only purchase professionally graded and slabbed cards from reputable sources.